Kymorphia/gi-d/README.md

 * GObject:
   * Wrapping of C GObject and Interface instances.
   * Uses interface proxy objects when the GObject type is unknown to D.
-  * Each GObject signal has a delegate callback type alias and `connectSignalName()` method.
+  * Each GObject signal has delegate and function callback type aliass and a `connectSignalName()` template.
   * Support for signal "detail" parameters like property names used with the GObject "notify" property.
 * Binding Package Definitions:
   * Binding package definition files are just D source code files with additional commands added as specially formatted comments,